General Terms and Conditions

 8.3.
 The CN is entitled to make the provision of services conditional on the payment of deposits or the provision of other guarantees at an appropriate level on the part of the CL at any time.

 8.4.
-Unless otherwise agreed, consulting pools are invoiced in advance, all other services are invoiced afterwards.
+Unless otherwise agreed, all services (in particular consulting pool, support and training) and licence fees are invoiced in advance.
+For large orders, usually an invoicing model is used, whereby a partial payment is to be made in advance, another partial payment is to be made after defined interim targets have been reached and the remainder is to be paid after the full service has been provided.
+The exact conditions will be determined in the individual agreement.
 The invoices submitted by the CN, including VAT, are payable within 14 days from receipt of the invoice at the latest, without deductions and free of charges.
 The payment conditions defined in the total order shall apply analogously to partial invoices.
 A payment shall be deemed to have been effected on the date on which the payment amount is at the CN’s disposal.
 If the CL defaults on payment, the CN is entitled to demand payment of statutory default interest rates and all collection-related costs.
 If the CL is in default of payment for over 14 days, the CN is entitled to stop all services.
 Furthermore, the CN is entitled to demand immediate payment for all services provided, irrespective of any other terms of payment.

 8.5.
 The CL is not entitled to withhold payments due to incomplete total delivery, guarantee or warranty claims or criticism.